-- 3 Elements of shared arrays are distributed in a round robin fashion, by chunks of block-size elements, such that the i-th element has affinity with thread (floor (i/block\size) mod THREADS). - 4 In an array declaration, the type qualifier applies to the elements. - 5 For any shared array, a, upc\phaseof (&a) is zero. - 6 EXAMPLE 1: declarations allowed in either static THREADS or dynamic THREADS translation environments:
+- 5 The objects with ultimate element type that comprise a shared array are distributed in a round robin fashion, by chunks of block-size objects, such that the i-th object has affinity with thread ( $\lfloor i/block\size \rfloor$ mod THREADS). - 6 In an array declaration, the type qualifier applies to the ultimate element type of the array. - 7 For any shared array, a, upc\phaseof (&a) is zero. - 8 EXAMPLE 1: declarations allowed in either static THREADS or dynamic THREADS translation environments: